Curiositz/webdevlpr/posts/8-ways-to-drastically-boost-your-developer-productivity.md

 A lot of modern development is done on the command line with commands like `npm install`.
 There is IDE integration for some of these things, but I highly recommend learning and using the command line for one reason: It's scriptable.
 Generally, it's also faster to type a command than it is to point and click several times in your IDE to perform the same task.

-Whenever you find yourself repeatedly doing the same thing or typing in the same set of commands, consider putting this into a script.
-Once this is done properly, the script will always run the commands in the correct order and will never make a mistake.

-It might run in under a second compared with you taking say 30 seconds (which as we mentioned before, can add up over time).

-Scripts also mean you don’t have to remember the complex syntax for common commands, although you can also use shell aliases for that.

-A few random scripts I have set up locally:

 * Back up my local database
 * Dump the latest copy of the testing database and automatically import it to my local database.
 It calls the previous script to take a backup first, of course!